Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Most insurance companies exclude epidemics and pandemics or any other factors you could reasonably expect to know ahead of time.
-That means you might not get coverage for:
+Unless you buy a CFAR travel insurance policy, you might not get coverage for:

 - Fear of traveling

-- Canceling your travel insurance policy, unless it’s within the insurer’s time limit after purchasing or if your insurer makes an exception
+- Canceling your policy, unless it’s within the time limit after buying

-If you don’t want to make your trip because of the coronavirus, you could find other ways to refund your trip costs like:
+If you don’t want to make your trip because of the coronavirus, you could find other ways to recover your trip costs, including:

 - Reschedule your trip.
 Rather than proceeding with your trip because your policy won’t cover cancellations, you could reschedule the dates.
-You might not see rescheduling fees with your insurance company, hotels or attractions if your departure is a few weeks or months away.
+You may not see rescheduling fees with your insurance company, hotels or attractions as long as your departure is a few weeks or months away.

-- Ask for refunds on travel.
+- Ask for refunds.
 High-risk locations may be closing attractions and refunding prepaid expenses to help protect the public.
 Airlines canceling your flight should offer full refunds or rescheduling without change fees.

-- Read through your policy’s coverage.
+- Read through your policy.
 You could cancel or interrupt your plans if another covered reason applies to you.
-Additional covered reasons include other illnesses a doctor advises against traveling with or vaccination changes at your destination.
-Contact your insurance company if you’re unsure about a reason.

 How do travel refunds work?